easyapi-web/easyapi-web.github.io/docs/guide/export-markdown.md

 # Export to Markdown

 EasyApi can generate Markdown documentation from your API endpoints.
 Since v3.1.6 the output is driven by a **free-form Markdown template** that you can customize inline, load from a local file, fetch from a remote URL, or pick from the bundled locale-specific templates.
+Template settings live in the persistent **Markdown** settings tab (**Settings > Other Settings > EasyApi > Markdown**); the export dialog itself only asks for an output directory and file name.

 ## How to Export